roytang/blog/content/post/2019/10/1180086308963618816/index.md

 tags:
 - movies
 - spoiler-free-review
-reviews:
-- media: movies
+- formernote
-  title: "Joker (2019)"
-  description: Spoiler-free review
+title: JOKER spoiler-free review
 ---

-JOKER spoiler-free review:

 - very dark movie, not like any previous superhero movies at all; don't bring your kids
 - it is violent and potentially disturbing, but strangely not as much as the hype made it out to be